biocq/DORGE_codes/README.md

 Bioconda users may also try 'conda install -c bioconda java-jdk' to install Java easily.

-*  Cytoscape (Optional if only you are only interested in viewing network session of Cytoscape)
+*  Cytoscape 3.8.0 or higher (Optional if only you are only interested in viewing network session file of Cytoscape)

 ## Usages